 Keep this in mind whenever making big purchasing decisions.

 We’re not in the business of naming and shaming companies online, but if you do a bit of research, you’ll probably figure out which one we’re talking about.

 Be wary with the recommendations you see around the Internet.
 Make sure they come from a source you actually trust, and also do a little research of your own.

 (Yes, that includes anything you see recommended on our site as well.
 What works for one person might not always be the best choice for you.
 In all cases, we want YOU to be happy and make choices that are best for your situation.)

-While we don’t have to worry about hosting providers (one of the benefits of using Squarespace), these are the hosting providers we would honestly choose if we were in the market.
 Our recommendations are based off reading reviews and actually talking to some blogging friends who use these providers.
 But as we mentioned above, do some independent research before choosing: